jeffliu6068/GMMchi/README.md

 #### Input

-filt (float): the background threshold.
+filt: the background threshold.
 Note that the threshold needs to match the parameter log2transform such that if log2transform = True, filt needs to be a log2transformed threshold and vice versa

 #### Output